 AAAI/SIGAI Doctoral Consortium

 The Doctoral Consortium is held as a workshop before the AAAI Conference.
 Student participants in the Doctoral Consortium receive complimentary conference registration and a fixed allowance for travel/housing.
+See testimonials from students who have received support from SIGAI.
 Read more about past AAAI/SIGAI Doctoral Consortium.

-Collocated with the Twenty-Eighth Conference on Artificial Intelligence
+Collocated with the Twenty-Ninth Conference on Artificial Intelligence

 Timetable for Authors

-The Doctoral Consortium will be held as a workshop on July 27-28, 2014, immediately before the start of the main AAAI conference.
+The Doctoral Consortium will be held as a workshop on January 25–26, 2015, immediately before the start of the main AAAI conference.
 Student participants in the Doctoral Consortium will receive complimentary conference registration and a fixed allowance for travel/housing.
-Students will be expected to attend both days of the workshop in Quebec City.
+Students will be expected to attend both days of the workshop in Austin.

 - Your full name